phyletica/phyletica.github.io/teaching/s4b/project/index.md

 All the best practices we learn in *Scripting for Biologists* using Python are transferable to other scripting languages.

-Some examples of those best practices include keeping your code modular so that it is easier to understand and more reusable, making your code expressive (e.g., using informative variable names), and writing good documentation within your code.
+Some examples of best practices we will learn and are transferable to any scripting language include:

+-   Making your code modular so that it is easier to understand and reuse
+-   Making your code expressive (e.g., using descriptive names for variables, functions, and classes)
+-   Writing good documentation within your code (e.g., docstrings in Python)

-Most languages don't have docstrings like Python, but they do have standard ways of documenting your modules and functions.
+Most languages don't have docstrings like Python, but they do have standard ways of documenting modules and functions.
 For example,
 [this section of a Bash style guide about comments](https://google.github.io/styleguide/shellguide.html#comments) shows how to follow best practices for documenting Bash code (i.e., the